isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 </div>
 </details>
 <details class="isomer-details">
 <summary><strong>3.
-Who will be on the Disciplinary Committee?</strong>
+Who will be on the independent Disciplinary Committee?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p></p>
 <p>The Discipline Panel Chairperson will normally appoint three (3) Members
-from the Disciplinary Panel to form the Disciplinary Committee for the hearing which will be made up of:</p>
+from the independent Disciplinary Panel to form the Disciplinary Committee for the hearing which will be made up of:</p>
 <p></p>
 <ul>
 <li>